 The Lincoln Institute’s Babbitt Center for Land and Water Policy is proud to announce the establishment of the Babbitt Dissertation Fellowship Program.
 These fellowships will assist Ph.D. students at U.S. universities whose research builds on, and contributes to, the concerns of the Babbitt Center.

 Application Period: January 15, 2019 - March 1, 2019

 The Lincoln Institute's C. Lowell Harriss Dissertation Fellowship Program assists Ph.D. students, primarily at U.S. universities, whose research complements the Institute's interests in land and tax policy.
 The program provides an important link between the Institute's educational mission and its research objectives by supporting scholars early in their careers.

-The Program on Latin America and the Caribbean offers thesis support to students in doctoral and masters programs in Latin American universities.
+The Program on Latin America and the Caribbean offers support to students in doctoral and masters programs whose theses explore land policy in Latin America.